Why conserve water?

-The City of Nanaimo uses 30 to 75 million litres of water per day.
+We use on average 30 million litres of water per day in the winter months to 75 million litres of water per day during the summer.
 This works out to about 400 litres per person per day in the winter and 700 litres in summer.

 Over the past decade, Nanaimo's water consumption has declined almost 20%, and remains lower than both provincial and national rates.
 Council set an ambitious target for further reduction of 10% per decade.
 Reducing consumption helps the environment and helps delay expensive upgrades to infrastructure.

 The City's 2014 Water Conservation Strategy discusses existing efforts to conserve water and future planned initiatives to reduce consumption further.
-This will help ensure water is available for the City's needs, as well as for ecosystems that we share the resource with.
+This will help ensure water is available for our needs, as well as for ecosystems that we share this resource with.

-The City partners with other water suppliers in the region in Team WaterSmart for education and outreach programs.
-Team WaterSmart hosts several well-attended workshops for homeowners during the year with water-saving initiatives.
+We partner with other water suppliers in the region, namely Team WaterSmart, for community-wide education and outreach programs.
+Team WaterSmart also hosts several well-attended workshops for homeowners during the year to inform the public about water-saving initiatives.

 Living Water Smart BC

-- Its watershed protection measures, in conjunction with the forestry companies that own the watershed
+- Watershed protection measures, in conjunction with the forestry companies that own the watershed

 - Measuring water supplied to the City via meters at major points in the supply system